 In particular, there are three highly popular games whose developers have decided on the kernel-level measure, two of them developed and published by Riot Games.

-League of Legends and Valorant
+Riot rolls out Vanguard to League of Legends and Valorant

 Riot is behind both League of Legends and Valorant when it comes to games on this list and they have deployed Vanguard, their anti-cheat tool designed to prevent cheaters from deploying high-privilege cheats that can’t be detected using current-level defense mechanisms by Riot.